billywhizz/just/README.md

 A v8 javascript runtime for linux that aims to be small, fast and simple to understand

+## Key Points and Goals

+- currently only tested and building on x64/ubuntu 18.04 or debian:stretch docker image
+- static binary that should run on most modern linuxes. tested on
+  - alpine 3.10, 3.11
+  - debain:stretch
+  - ubuntu 18.04
+- no shared library support. all binary dependencies must be baked in at compile time
+- commonjs require support for js only
+- 13 MB binary
+- 8-9 MB RSS usage on startup
+- 12-13 MB RSS usage under heavy load on minimal network server
+- minimal heap allocations. standard library should not cause gc

+## Files

+### just.cc

+main entry point for building the runtime. embedders can roll their own and include just.h

+### just.h

+the just runtime as a single header. any non-essential apis are in separate modules

 ## Line Count

 ```